-PD uses the natural lining inside your abdomen called the peritoneal membrane.
-The abdomen is filled with dialysate through the catheter and allowed to remain (dwell) for 3 to 5 hours.
+The abdomen is filled with dialysate through the catheter and allowed to remain (dwell) for 4 to 6 hours.
 The membrane and dialysate then work to clean the blood.
 The dialysate needs to be changed every few hours.
 This is called an exchange.

 A nurse or technician will teach you how to do PD exchanges and care for the PD tube.

-You will need to weigh yourself every day.
+You will need to weigh yourself every day to make sure you don't have too much fluid in your body.

 You will need to follow a special diet.